suzennk/simple-merge/Team_work_info.md

 ============
 First meeting
 -------------
-* DATE: 5/9
+**DATE**: 2018/05/09

-* WORK:
+**WORK**:
-1. every team member made SRS, and did presentation
+>1. every team member made SRS, and did presentation
-2. discuss about how to merge SRS as one
+>2. discuss about how to merge SRS as one
-3. discuss about how to deal with alternative flow of the use case 'Load'
+>3. discuss about how to deal with alternative flow of the use case 'Load'
-- (especially, when a same file is loaded at two edit panels)
+>- (especially, when a same file is loaded at two edit panels)
-4. set next topic: study JUnit/EasyMock & Git
+>4. set next topic: study JUnit/EasyMock & Git

 Second meeting
 --------------
-* DATE: 5/14
+**DATE**: 2018/5/14

-* WORK:
+**WORK**:
-1. all team members discuss about use cases & non-functional requirements
+>1. all team members discuss about use cases & non-functional requirements
-2. set next topic: set interface of Simple-merge system, set complete version of SRS
+>2. set next topic: set interface of Simple-merge system, set complete version of SRS